 The demand for technical training is rising, but so are the costs.
 The average total cost of completing a two-year training program at Perry is more than \$25,000 and approximately 85% of our students receive some form of financial aid.
-While some students qualify for state and federal assistance, Perry receives no direct funding from government agencies or from community campaigns such as United Way.
+While some students qualify for state and federal assistance, Perry receives no direct funding from government agencies.